 Exemplary products, quality sourcing

 Bluebird’s hemp is bred specifically for terpene and cannabinoid contents.
 We’ve partnered with Colorado and Oregon farmers who grow the plants in pristine soils and sustainable greenhouses to ensure our hemp is immaculate and our production has a negligible impact on the environment.
-Bluebird Botanicals sources its hemp from farmers who use only plant-based pest control methods, and we are the first CBD company to receive our certification for being glyphosate-residue free.
+Bluebird Botanicals sources its hemp from farmers who use only plant-based pest control methods.

 Pesticides and heavy metals can present a big challenge when hemp moves to the extraction process; even small amounts of pesticides in flower can become concentrated in extracts.
 Because hemp is such an incredible plant, it’s highly resistant to pests so generally pesticides aren’t needed to successfully get a hemp crop to harvest.
 However, hemp is also highly absorbent; the plant was actually used following the Chernobyl nuclear disaster to remediate the impacts on the soil.
 Due to its high absorbency, it is essential that hemp is grown in immaculate soil to ensure the crop — and resulting CBD products — are free of pesticides and other potential contaminants.
 Even if farmers don’t directly use pesticides on their hemp, there is still the potential for neighboring farms’ contaminants to be carried over to the adjacent crops if the farms are not adamant about keeping their own harvest clean.
 Because Bluebird uses strict sourcing of our hemp, we have little concern about our CBD products being polluted (but we test anyway).

 Not only are Bluebird’s sourcing practices good for your body, they’re also good for the environment.
 How?

 Low-energy usage: Growing hemp in a greenhouse or in the great outdoors generally utilizes less energy than an indoor grow operation.